lerni/silverstripe-indexnow/README.md

 [![stability-beta](https://img.shields.io/badge/stability-beta-33bbff.svg)](https://github.com/mkenney/software-guides/blob/master/STABILITY-BADGES.md#beta)

-This module adds a simple cookie consent banner to your Silverstripe website.
-It uses the [CookieConsent v3](https://cookieconsent.orestbida.com/) script.
-You can use it with the [Fluent](https://github.com/tractorcow-farm/silverstripe-fluent) translation module.
+This module provides a Silverstripe CMS integration for the [IndexNow](https://www.indexnow.org/) protocol, allowing you to notify search engines about changes to your website content in real-time during publishing of a page.

 * [Requirements](#requirements)
 * [Installation](#installation)